numbas/editor-docs/source/question-parts.rst

         Display answer
             A representative correct answer string to display to the student, in case they press the :guilabel:`Reveal answers` button.
 You can substitute variables by enclosing expressions in curly braces, the same as in content areas.

+        Must the answer be in the correct case?
+            If this is ticked, the capitalisation of the student's answer must match that of the answer pattern.
+If it doesn't, partial credit (defined using the slider below the checkbox) will be awarded.

 .. _multiple-choice:

 Choose one from a list / Choose several from a list / Match choices with answers